mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 that can query the blockchain and build transactions.

+.. _offchain_interface:

 Interface
 ----------

 First thing we define is the Schema, which basically specifies the API that the PAB service will provide.

 .. code:: Haskell

   type EscrowSchema = Endpoint "start"   StartParams
                   .\/ Endpoint "cancel"  CancelParams
                   .\/ Endpoint "resolve" ResolveParams
-                  .\/ Endpoint "reload"  ()
+                  .\/ Endpoint "reload"  Integer

-We define an endpoínt for each operation: `start`, `cancel` and `resolve`.
+We define an endpoint for each operation: `start`, `cancel` and `resolve`.
 Each one has some parameters with the necessary input information.
-In addition to them, we define a `reload` operation, which is used for getting some state from the dApp that we need in the client side.
+In addition to them, we define a `reload` operation, which is used for getting some blockchain information from the dApp that we need in the client side.

 As we'll see later, when an end-user connects to the PAB service, the corresponding wallet